-Johns Hopkins faculty together with local partners will co-develop training material and carry out trainings.
 Course material will be delivered to participants through ongoing training opportunities at workshops, online, and at related health economics and vaccine conferences.
-Local partners include vaccine delivery experts and academics from Uganda, South Africa, India, and Pakistan.
-Various training workshops will be held in these countries during the next two years and bring trainees from around those regions.
+Our regional hubs are located in Uganda, South Africa, Burkina Faso, Thailand, India, and Pakistan.
+Various training workshops are being organized in these countries during the next two years and bring trainees from around those regions.
 Some trainees will be offered scholarships for travel and logging expenses.